InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/doctrine.md

 ### The Angels
 Consciousness beings which inhabit the Heavenly Realms.
+They have different roles, including interacting with humans ordinary life, and carrying laws of nature.
+We acknowledge the concept of angels both as anthropomorphic (to a degree) and abstract.

 ### The Glorified Body
 A body that can exist in the Outer Heavens.